-Once benefits have been repaid, you are treated as though you never elected, which means you will not receive an actuarial reduction due to the original filing and can file a restricted application for spousal benefits.
+Once benefits have been repaid, you are treated like you were never elected.
+This means you will not receive an actuarial reduction due to the original filing and can file a restricted application for spousal benefits.

 The restricted application is available only to claimants born before Jan.
 2, 1954.

 If you are outside the 12-month window and decide to return to work between 62 and your full retirement age (FRA), your benefits will be subject to an earnings test.

 The 2020 earnings test exempt amount is $18,240 ($48,600 in the year you turn in your FRA).